 No. However, most successful applicants have a degree in computer science, engineering, physics, or mathematics.
 Your application should demonstrate that you have sufficient preparation to succeed in the required courses for the degree program.

 No. There is only one admission process.
 You should indicate the program you are applying for on the application form.
 Please note that the application also provides for PhD applicants to indicate their interest in being considered for admission into the Master's program if not admitted into the PhD program.

-We consider each applicant for both the Master's and Ph.D. programs.
+We consider each applicant for both the Master's and Ph.D. programs (if indicated).
 If you are admitted to the Ph.D. program (and you do not already hold a relevant Master's degree from another school), you will receive a Master's degree while working towards the Ph.D.
 If you applied to the Ph.D. and are admitted to the Master's program, you will be able to re-apply for the Ph.D. track after your first year of Master's study.

 This tends to be a problem with a recommender's email account set up.
 The emailed invitation is either blocked or automatically filtered into a junk mail folder.
 An applicant can check the status of their recommendations, resend a recommendation request, and even change a recommender if the recommendation is not yet started via an applicant's Personal Activity page.
 This page may be accessed under the Manage Your Account section of your online application homepage and by clicking on the Review Your Activity link.
 Once the application is submitted, the online application cannot be modified.
 Please refer to the application instructions for more details.

 No, this is not possible.
 You should include all relevant information in your application before you submit it.